mkorthof/chrupd/docs/Options.md

          -cUpdate   manually update this script

-NOTES: Option "tsMode" supports these task scheduler modes:
+NOTES:   > Option "tsMode" supports these Windows Task Scheduler modes:
-         - Unset: OS will be auto detected (Default)
+           1=Normal (Windows8+), 2=Legacy (Win7), 3=Command (WinXP), Unset=Auto

-         - Or set: 1=Normal (Windows8+), 2=Legacy (Win7), 3=Command (WinXP)
+         > Flags "xxTask" can also be used without other settings
-       Flags "xxTask" can also be used without other settings All options can be set permanently using variables inside script
+         > All options can be set permanently using variables inside script

 ```